-|Based on one-way delivery (for example through broadcast lectures or online content).||Learner-centred and interactions based: a suitable balance between learner-tutor, learner-learner and learner-content interactions, face-to face (University-based and outside) and online.|
+|Learner-centred and interactions-based: a suitable balance between learner-tutor, learner-learner and learner-content interactions, face-to face (University-based and outside) and online.||Based on one-way delivery, for example, through broadcast lectures or by uploading online content.|

 |Accessing content is one of the many functions of the virtual learning environment to achieve successful learner engagement before, during and after face-to-face sessions.
-Tutor visibility in the online domain, as well as in the classroom, are key.||The virtual learning environment (Blackboard) is, in essence, a content dump.|
+Tutor engagement and visibility in the online domain, as well as in the classroom, are key.||The virtual learning environment (Blackboard) is, in essence, a content dump.|

-|Active Blended Learning is the new normal.
-Appropriate online activity is designed into the module, with the tutor being visibly active.
-Some face-to-face contact time may be moved to the online environment, both synchronously (real-time) and asynchronously (discussion forums, blogs, wikis, etc).||The online components of the ‘blend’ are just an add-on to the face-to-face provision, sometimes resulting in a ‘two-track’ course.|
+|Active Blended Learning is our normal in learning and teaching.
+Appropriate online activity is designed into the module, with the tutor visible and active.
+Some tutor-facilitated contact time may take place in the online environment, both synchronously (real-time) and asynchronously (discussion forums, padlets, shared documents, blogs, wikis, etc).||The online components of the ‘blend’ are just an add-on to the face-to-face provision, sometimes resulting in a ‘two-track’ course.|

-|The design is informed by what is best achieved in the F2F classroom, workplace, placements and educational visits, and what is best done outside those settings – individually or in groups, before or after each session.||Face-to-face is the absolute best.|
+|The design is informed by what is best achieved in the classroom, workplace, placements and educational visits, and what is best done outside those settings – individually or in groups, before or after each session.||Face-to-face is the absolute best.|

 |Team approach to course design, including academic librarians, learning technologists, learning designers, the Learning Development team, students and other key stakeholders such as employers.||Designed by an individual, in isolation from other colleagues.|

-|No evidence of systematic enhancement or pedagogic innovation||Regularly evaluated, enhanced and redesigned, including explicit innovations in teaching and assessment.|
+|Regularly evaluated, enhanced and redesigned, including explicit innovations in teaching and assessment.||No evidence of systematic enhancement or pedagogic innovation.|

-|Students build their own knowledge, develop their own understanding and articulate this in different ways with appropriate and balanced tutor input, both in the classroom and online.|
+|Students build their own knowledge, develop their own understanding and articulate this in different ways with appropriate and balanced tutor input, both in and outside the classroom.||Students receive information.|